JoinCODED/Task-Dart-Where-firstWhere/README.md

 ### FirstWhere

-Write a function called `odd` that takes a list of numbers and returns the first odd number.
+Write a function called `findOdds` that takes a list of numbers and returns the first odd number.

+### 🍋 orElse

+Use the `orElse` named arguement with `FirstWhere` to return a message if no `odd` number is found.